Ken Reindel September 19, 2019

 During our recent presentation at RMAF in Aurora, CO., we received several questions about blocking mains power DC from reaching audio equipment.
 Why is this important?
-After all, don’t audio products process the AC part of the input power waveform?
+After all, don’t audio equipment power supplies process the AC part of the input power waveform?

 DC (direct current) is the absolute enemy of power transformers.
 A vast majority of audio equipment (particularly high-end audio equipment) has an input power transformer.
 Any reasonably efficient power transformer is going to have high magnetic mu in order to minimize size and optimize primary to secondary coupling.
 DC will cause the B-H curve of the transformer core to shift off in a particular direction, which causes the transformer to approach saturation.
 Saturation can manifest itself through audible noise (literally, the transformer will buzz very loudly) or, if the DC is high enough, it can even blow fuses.
 With all this, voltages within the equipment will be adversely affected, causing audible side effects.

 Traditionally, devices for removing DC have used diodes in series with the line, along with very large low-voltage capacitors across these diodes to minimize introduction of crossover distortion in the waveform due to the diode drop.
 All this works great as long as the DC voltage is less than the sum of all diode voltage drops, perhaps a few volts or so.
 But what happens if the DC term exceeds this?

 The answer is, the DC-related issues return.
 Sometimes eliminating the DC by these methods is enough to help things.
 But with modern appliances using more advanced electronics, high energy-consuming devices (believe it or not, even high wattage hair dryers) might create scenarios where the DC voltage exceeds these levels by a sufficient magnitude to cause problems.